 Alexis may have been confident in his prediction but no one at the time foresaw it coming to fruition just seven months later.
 But the public interest was keen and after Ray won a couple of tune-up matches, Mancini vs Frias was set for The Aladdin Casino in Las Vegas and broadcast on CBS television.
 The match lasted less than three minutes but no one at The Aladdin could say they didn’t get their money’s worth.
 Suffice to say, Mancini vs Frias represents one of the most spectacular opening rounds in boxing history.

-They met at ring centre and took all of about eight seconds to warm up before Mancini unloaded some heavy shots to the champion’s body.
+They met at ring center and took all of about eight seconds to warm up before Mancini unloaded some heavy shots to the champion’s body.
 Frias took offense and landed a big right followed by a bigger left hook that sent an off-balance Mancini staggering into the ropes as the crowd rose to its feet.
 The challenger righted himself and the slugfest was on.
-It wouldn’t last long, but while it did, it was non-stop excitement.
+It wouldn’t last long, but while it did, it was non-stop action and excitement.

 Mid-way through the round the physically stronger Mancini bulled Frias to the ropes and both unloaded, and again it was Frias briefly stunning the challenger, this time with the right hand.
 Mancini then forced a clinch but it was Arturo who was winded from the frenetic pace and looking for a breather.
 Instead he got a series of thunderous left hooks to the face, the last one putting him on the canvas, hard.